token1029/FitnessApp/proj2/proj2rubric.md

 | Question 7.2: Does your software allow communications using open communications protocols?     | Yes.                                                                                                                                                                            |
 | Question 8.1: Is your software cross-platform compatible?                                      | Yes.
 Navyatej and Niranjan use Windows and Sasidhar uses MacOS.                                                                                                               |
 | Question 9.1: Does your software adhere to appropriate accessibility conventions or standards? | Yes.                                                                                                                                                                            |
+| Question 9.2: Does your documentation adhere to appropriate accessibility conventions or standards?	  	| Yes.

+                             |